-And rounding out the top ten for 2018 is Grant.
+And rounding out the top ten for 2019 is Carver.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.

 Welcome to the Best Minneapolis ‘Burbs of 2019

 We said it once and we’ll say it again–life in the big city isn’t for everyone.
 At least not all the time.

 So if you’re hankering for some of the amenities of a larger city like Minneapolis, but don’t want to deal with the drawbacks, one of these suburbs might just be for you.

 - These Are The 10 Best Places To Retire In Minnesota

 - These Are The 10 Richest Cities In Minnesota